bitmovin/bitmovin-player-web-samples/README.md

-# bitdash MPEG-DASH Player for HTML5 and Web - Example Page
+# bitdash MPEG-DASH & HLS Player for HTML5 and Web - Example Page

 This is a sample page for the bitdash MPEG-DASH player for HTML5 (MSE) as well as Flash.